eme64/blog/_posts/2026-01-13-Reductions.md

 Still in JDK9, it was therefore determined that "simple" reductions and 2-element vector reductions are not all profitable, and their vectorization was disabled ([JDK-8078563](https://bugs.openjdk.org/browse/JDK-8078563)).
 Any further analysis was postponed at this time, and not taken up for a long time.
+Only "non-simple" reductions were now vectorized, these are reductions that do more than just load and accumulate: for example compute a dot-product (2 loads, 1 mul, and accumulation).
+For "simple" reductions, the expensive reduction operation dominates the runtime, the vectorized code can have more instructions than the scalar code.
+But with "non-simple" reductions, the additional operations are also vectorized, which can outweigh the cost of the expensive reduction operation.

 **Futher Optimizing Reduction Vectorization**